danamag/stremio-addons-list/README.md

-# stremio-addons-list
+# The Great List of Stremio Addons

-A curated list of Stremio Addons
+A curated list of all known / working Stremio Addons